 Average Cost Of College In Missouri

 When saving for college in Missouri, it's important to take into consideration the cost of attendance in the state.
 If you choose to go to an out-of-state school, you need to look at the average cost of attendance in that state.

 There are 176 colleges and universities in the State of Missouri.

-For just tuition alone, the average undergraduate tuition for in-state residents is $5,577 for 2020.
-The cost of tuition in Missouri has been relatively flat the last five years.
+For just tuition alone, the average undergraduate tuition for in-state residents is $8,846 for 2022.
+The cost of tuition in Missouri has been rising roughly 5% per year the last several years.

 See how this compares to the average cost of college here.
 Keep in mind the average student loan debt by graduating class here.

 Explore the data here.

 Tax savings is one of the big benefits of using a 529 plan to save for college.
 On a federal-level, there is no tax savings for contributions, but qualified distributions are tax-free.